davefowler/melcurial/docs/engineers.md

 - Flag: `--yes`

 This affects commands like `publish`, `reset`, and `sync` (chooses Save when prompted about uncommitted changes).

+You can also disable publish confirmation permanently by setting `"require_publish_confirmation": false` in your config.

 ### Extra commands for engineers
 - `mel diff` – Show staged/unstaged diff stats quickly.